Former Scots soldier jailed in India to learn fate

 Billy Irving is one of the Chennai Six, who have spent four years in prison.

-The Chennai Six will find out whether they will be released from prison in India after more than four years on Monday.
+The Chennai Six will find out whether or not they will be released from prison in India after more than four years on Monday.

-Former soldier Billy Irving, from Argyll and Bute, was among the group jailed on weapons charges in 2013.
+Former soldier Billy Irving, from Connel in Argyll, was among the group jailed on weapons charges in 2013.

 They had been working as security guards on an anti-piracy ship which Indian authorities say strayed into their territorial waters without permission.